 Origin: Central America, Mexico, and Northwestern South America

 Common names: Mexican snowball, Mexican, white Mexican rose

 Echeverias have gorgeous rosettes that vary in shapes and sizes and some are either short or long-stemmed.
-These plants may grow up to 8 inches in width and its leaves come in different shades and colors and while some are smooth and furry other leaves may be thin or thick.
+These plants may grow up to 8 inches in width and their leaves come in different shades and colors and while some are smooth and furry other leaves may be thin or thick.
 These plants are grown in pots and containers and can grow well even in partial shade or minimal light.
-Make sure not to overwater these plants as they may rot and it shouldn’t be exposed to intense sunlight and frost.
+Make sure not to overwater these plants as they may rot and they shouldn’t be exposed to intense sunlight and frost.

 Scientific name: Zamioculcas Zamiifolia

 Origin: Eastern Africa, Southern Kenya, and Northeastern South Africa

 Common names: Zanzibar gem, ZZ plant, Zuzu plant, aroid palm, eternity plant, emerald palm